ElBrewster/PlayPal/README.md

 <img src="./ui/public/preview.png" alt="preview"/>

 ### abstract
-PlayPals is the perfect app for first time moms who are struggling to come up with ideas on safe, fun, and stimulating activities for their child.
-PlayPals gives a list of activities with that can be filtered through to give you ideas for inside or outside play.
-The activities are also seperated by gross and fine motor skills.
+PlayPal is the perfect app for first time moms who are struggling to come up with ideas on safe, fun, and stimulating activities for their child.
+PlayPal gives a list of activities with that can be filtered through to give you ideas for inside or outside play.
+The activities are also separated by gross and fine motor skills.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>